AdaCore/learn/courses/intro-to-ada/intro_to_ada.rst

 treated as a distinct type in the interest of strong typing.

 .. code:: ada
+    :class: ada-expect-compile-error

     procedure Main is
        --  ID card number type, incompatible with Integer. type Social_Security_Number
        is new Integer range 0 ..
 999_99_9999;
        --                   ^ Since a SSN has 9 digits max, and cannot be --                     negative, we enforce a validity constraint.

        SSN : Social_Security_Number := 555_55_5555;
        --                              ^ You can put underscores as formatting in --                                any number.

        I   : Integer;

        Invalid : Social_Security_Number := -1;
-      --                                  ^ This will cause a runtime error --                                    (and a compile time warning with --                                     GNAT) begin
+       --                                  ^ This will cause a runtime error --                                    (and a compile time warning with --                                     GNAT)
+    begin
        I   := SSN ;                        -- Illegal, they have different types SSN := I;                           -- Likewise illegal
        I   := Integer (SSN);               -- OK with explicit conversion SSN := Social_Security_Number (I);  -- Likewise OK
     end Main;

 The type Social_Security is said to be a *derived type*; its *parent type* is Integer.